SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/reference/Visio_styleguide.md

 ---
-uid: Visio_styleguide
+uid: Visio_style_guide
 ---

-# Visio styleguide
+# Visio style guide

-In this styleguide, you can find a number of formatting conventions as well as information about the standard DataMiner stencils and Skyline icons.
+In this style guide, you can find a number of formatting conventions as well as information about the standard DataMiner stencils and Skyline icons.

 Applying these conventions and using these standard stencils and icons will ensure your Visio drawings are designed according to the DataMiner house style.